 Do you remember good ol' coconut ice?
 I sure do.
 I grew up in the 80's and I fondly recall this pretty and sweet treat on the tabletops of my family's dinner parties and gatherings.
+My cousins and I used to push each other out of the way to get the first helpings.

 Traditionally, the recipe called for copha, but this particular recipe (which I personally love) leaves out the copha and uses condensed milk instread.
 It's a little healthier and just as delicious.
 I am sure that you will love this recipe too.